 DIY window cleaning solutions always involve three household items: water, vinegar and liquid dish detergent.

 The most basic window cleaning solution contains two parts water, one part liquid soap and one part vinegar.
 Mix them in a spray bottle and shake.
 Spray your windows with the solution, wipe it away, and then rinse thoroughly with water.
+You can also click here to what other alternatives available for effective cleaning.

 To eliminate mold on window sills, prepare a mixture of vinegar and tea tree oil in a spray bottle.
 Apply on your windowsill, let sit for about 30 minutes, and then wipe away.